wangmengHB/utilities-library/packages/gl-image/readme.md

 ```

 # Notice
-1. for performance consideration, use preserveDrawingBuffer: false mode.
+1. For performance consideration, it is using `preserveDrawingBuffer: false` mode inside.
+So if you cannot get image data ( or data url) from canvas node.
-2. please use getDataURL api to get the output dataURL.
+Please use `getImageData()` or `getDataURL()` api to get the output image data or data url.

-3. you can use setDataURLOptions(format, quality) to change the image type for output.
+2. you can use `setDataURLOptions(format, quality)` before `applyFilter(s)` to specify the data url.
 * format: 'image/jpeg' | 'image/png'
 * quality: number, equal or less than 1, greater than 0.
+It is consistent with the canvas.toDataURL specification.